Healthcare in Uganda: Service delivery

 In 2006, there were 3,237 health facilities in Uganda.
 Seventy-one percent were public entities, 21 percent were not-for-profit organizations, and 9 percent were for-profit.
-The doubling in public and not-for-profit facilities was primarily driven by the government’s initiative to improve access to services.
+The doubling in public and not-for-profit facilities was primarily driven by the government's initiative to improve access to services.
 However, 68 percent of these services are located in the capital Kampala and the surrounding central region, while rural areas face a gross shortage of such facilities.

 According to the Uganda National Household Survey 2012/2013, the majority of those who sought health care first visited a private hospital orclinic (37 percent) or a government health centre (35 percent).
 Twenty-two percent of the urban population used government health centers, while that proportion rose to 39 percent in the rural areas.
 Thirty-five percent of government health centers visited by persons who fell sick were within a radius of 5 km from the population.

+Speech therapy

+Speech therapy in Uganda is a growing but still underserved field, with demand for services far exceeding availability.
+According to the World Health Organization, up to 10% of children worldwide experience some form of communication disorder, and Uganda is no exception.
+Yet, Uganda has fewer than 100 trained speech and language therapists serving a population of over 45 million people.
+This severe shortage means that many children with conditions such as autism, speech delays, hearing impairments, and cleft palate go without professional support, particularly in rural areas where therapy services are scarce.

+Despite the challenges, awareness is increasing, and access is slowly improving.
+For example, reports show that strokes are the third leading cause of disability in Uganda, with thousands of survivors each year experiencing speech and swallowing difficulties that require therapy.
+Additionally, the number of children diagnosed with autism and developmental delays has risen significantly, leading to greater demand for intervention services in schools and hospitals.
+As training programs expand and NGOs collaborate with local health institutions, the future of speech therapy in Uganda looks promising, offering hope to families who previously had little or no access to such essential care.